logo

 • basic SharePoint features are not supported, such as folders and content types;

-• forms are not responsive;
+• forms are not responsive by default;

 • basic form functionality requires coding, such as separate forms for View and Edit;